DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 inset_text:
   fee-increase:
     text: |-
-      In autumn 2025, the maximum fees that providers can charge for postgraduate teacher training courses increased.
-These are the fees shown on this page.
+      From autumn 2025, the maximum fees that providers can charge for postgraduate teacher training courses have increased.
+The increased amounts are shown on this page.

       If you've already applied to a course, speak with your provider to check if they will be increasing their fees.
 ---